ZehCoque/ZepCoil/README.md

 # ZepCoil

 This projects consists in a tool to manage renting contracts and all the incomes and outcomes of the renting process.
+It was developed to a specific client with very specific requirements.

+This github page has the only purpose to show my work.
+This project is missing crucial files with classified information.
+It will be possible to build it, but logging in will not be.

 This project was developed using Angular 9.0.1.
 Backend uses AWS MySQL and Node.js.